 You must provide sufficient evidence to prove each element sufficiently to have a successful case.
 Our Tucson wrongful death attorneys at Zanes Law will investigate the responsible parties, work to establish negligence, determine liability, and fight for your fair settlement.

-The estate of the deceased has the legal right to file this lawsuit.
-They can hold the defendant legally accountable for what the deceased experienced before their death.
-While some accidents happen in the matter of an instant, others leave the deceased with injuries that will eventually cost them their lives.
+The estate of the decedent has the legal right to file this lawsuit.
+They can hold the defendant legally accountable for what the decedent experienced before their death.
+While some accidents happen in a matter of an instant, others leave the decedent with injuries that will eventually cost them their lives.

 If the estate succeeds in this lawsuit, it will receive the proceeds of the settlement.
 The money goes to beneficiaries according to the estate’s instructions for the distribution of assets.